jf-xia/hexo-next-blog-fw/source/_posts/2020-01-10-Study-MIS-Course-From-Minnsota.md

 ### Business Strategy

+> strategic-management-notes-lecture.pdf
 > strategic-management-ppt-slides.pdf
 > bsg-2017-business-strategy-game-guide-how-to-win-v2.pdf

-Competitive strategy is about being different.
+1. Competitive strategy is about being different.
 It means deliberately choosing a different set of activities to deliver a unique mix of value
+2. Mission statements and Vision statements
+3. Objectives: financial terms, market terms and social terms
+4. defined as:
+   1. the **direction** and **scope** of an organisation
+   2. over the **long term**
+   3. which achieves **advantage**
+   4. in a changing **environment**
+   5. through the configuration of **resources** & **competences**
+   6. with the ain to fulfil **stakeholder expectations**
+5. Sustained competitive advantage
+   1. calue creation strategy
+   2. not simultaneously being implemented by any competitors
+   3. other firms are unable to duplicate the benefits of this strategy

-external environment (OPPORTUNITIES & THREATS), to analyse an organisation’s position, the determinants  of strategic capability –resources, competences and the linkages between them. understand an organisation’s purposes, taking into account stakeholder expectations
+6. understand an organisation’s purposes, taking into account stakeholder expectations

-- Porter’s five forces analysis - identify potential for change
+   1. MICRO, EXTERNAL ANALYSIS - Porter’s five forces analysis - identify potential for change
-- PESTEL analysis - Identify key drivers of change
+   2. MACRO, EXTERNAL ANALYSIS - PESTEL analysis - Identify key drivers of change
-- Scenarios
-- Strategic groups
-- Strategic capabilities
-- Value chain
-- Cultural web

-SWOT analysis - substitute for analysis
+   3. INTERNAL ANALYSIS - SWOT analysis - substitute for analysis

-Mission statements and Vision statements

-Objectives: financial terms, market terms and social terms

-Strategy, environment, capabilities and key stakeholders
+7. Strategy, environment, capabilities and key stakeholders

-- Cost-leadership strategy
+   1. Cost-leadership strategy
-- Differentiation strategy
+   2. Differentiation strategy
-- Focus strategy
+   3. Focus strategy

-The SAFe criteria:
+8. The SAFe criteria:

-- Suitability - Examples page 107
+   1. Suitability - Examples page 107
-- Acceptability - Risk, Return, Reactions
+   2. Acceptability - Risk, Return, Reactions
-- Feasibility - Financial, People and Skills
+   3. Feasibility - Financial, People and Skills

-Comparing acquisitions, alliances and organic development
+9. Comparing acquisitions, alliances and organic development

-The CAGE framework:
+10. The CAGE framework:

-- Cultural distance
+    1. Cultural distance
-- Administrative and political distance
+    2. Administrative and political distance
-- Geographic distance
+    3. Geographic distance
-- Economic/ wealth distance
+    4. Economic/ wealth distance

-FINA 3001 - Finance Fundamentals (3.0 cr)
+### Finance Fundamentals (3.0 cr)

-MKTG 3001 - Principles of Marketing (3.0 cr)
+### Principles of Marketing (3.0 cr)

 > principles-of-marketing.pdf

 1. Marketing – creating and capturing value